What is Keepass password manager?

 By clicking on the ‘Generate a password’ icon next to the ‘Quality’ indicator, you can tailor the password to be generated.
 This can be useful with websites (etc.) that are fussy about what password is used.

 The main screen allows various password management functions.
 The ‘Open URL’ button will open your default browser at the webpage linked to the password.

-One handy feature of KeePass is that it can import passwords from a wide range of sources, including from the Firefox password manger.
+One handy feature of KeePass is that it can import passwords from a broad range of sources, including from the Firefox password manager.

 A portable version of KeePass is available that can be carried on a USB stick, and while it does not support automatic cloud syncing across devices, similar functionality can be had by a storing the .kdbx file in a cloud storage folder (such as a Dropbox folder).
 The only real catch with this is that you will have to re-open the .kbdx file to update with the latest passwords.

 Integrate Keepass password manager with your browser

 By far the most useful plugins for most users will ones that allows full browser integration.
 We use PassIFox for Firefox (there is also a Chrome version called ChromeIPass).
 PassIFox is not compatible with Firefox, although it will work with forks of ealier versions of Firefox such as Waterfox or Pale Moon.
 Fortunately, KeePassHttp-Connector makes a great drop-in replacement.